basvandijk/usb/README.markdown

 Also see the [usb-safe] package which wraps this package and provides some strong safety guarantees for working with USB devices.

-Finally have a look at the [usb-enumerator] package which provides iteratee enumerators for enumerating bulk and interrupt endpoints.
+Finally have a look at the [usb-iteratee] package which provides iteratee enumerators for enumerating bulk, interrupt and isochronous endpoints.

 Besides the API documentation the following sources might be
 interesting: